Vidra98/XYZ_human_loc/README.rst

 From video files
 ----------------
 This files runs from video files, it will output a mp4 video providing the disparity map and keypoint location and a json text files with the keypoints and their depth for each frame.
-You can provide a GT files path with the argument 'GT_depth_file' and decide to scale from the GT with 'shift-scale'.
-More option are detailled in the 'help' argument.
+You can provide a GT files path with the argument `--GT_depth_file` and decide to scale from the GT with `--shift-scale`.
+More option are detailled in the `--help` argument.

 To run from video input, please put your input file in input and run :